Always up to date to find your dream job!

-Job hunting can feel like a full-time job and figuring out the best moves to make can be confusing, especially in a new labour market.
+Job hunting can feel like a full-time job and figuring out the best moves to make can be confusing, especially in a new labor market.
 Getting a peek inside the mind of a recruiter can make this process a bit easier.
 So, let us help with that!
 In this blog series our experienced recruitment consultants share their top tips to help you succeed in your job search.
 Learn how to make your application stand out, impress recruiters, and move through the job application process smoothly by following the advice of our experts.
-This month’s tips are brought to you by our branch manager from our office in The Hague, Katja Heurkens-Grunewald.
+This month’s tips are brought to you by our Executive Recruitment Manager, Katja Heurkens-Grunewald.

 When going on an interview with a company, make sure you come in well-prepared.
 It might sound like an obvious thing to do, but it can start to feel tedious to prepare again and again for each and every job and company, especially when you are in the process of finding a (new) job and having multiple interviews.
 Even when it becomes tedious, it is still essential to do research upfront on the company and what they do.